popcar2/SimpleLinuxGamingGuide/README.md

 * **Lutris**: A program that allows you to run non-Steam games easily.
 It's more feature-packed than Heroic, but more complex to use.

 * **Bottles**: A program that allows you to run and manage Wine apps easily.
 Can also be used for gaming.

----

-<sub> Written by popcar2.
-Thanks for reading.